The wastewater treatment process explained

 - Washing machines

-It contains contaminants that are extremely harmful to the environment and therefore requires treatment prior to being released (into a ditch or stream).
+It contains contaminants that are extremely harmful to the environment and therefore requires treatment before being released (into a ditch or stream).

 The treatment process: